 Resourcing Special Educational Needs and Reducing Reliance on Statements

-This issue causes school, LEAs and parents all kinds of headaches and if not done effectively can become a serious obstacle to inclusion.
-We are very interested in approaches to resourcing that do not rely on statements.
-We worked in Nottinghamshire and Nottingham and were involved in the development of the Mainstream Support Group system of resourcing that has reduced reliance on statements for resourcing in these two LEAs.This approach involved increasing the involvement and ownership of the process by school based staff.
+This issue causes school, LAs and parents all kinds of headaches and if not done effectively can become a serious obstacle to inclusion.
+We are very interested in approaches to resourcing that do not rely on EHCPs.
+We worked in Nottinghamshire and Nottingham and were involved in the development of the Mainstream Support Group system of resourcing that reduced reliance on ‘statements’ for resourcing in these two LEAs.This approach involved increasing the involvement and ownership of the process by school based staff.
 Such approaches support inclusion and increase trust.We offer training and development work based on these experiences.

-A recent research publication which shows the benefits of reducing reliance on statements can be downloaded here.
+A research publication which shows the benefits of reducing reliance on statements is still relevant and can be downloaded here.

 Centre for Studies in Inclusive Education:

-The top five LEAs with the smallest percentage of pupils segregated in England in 2004 (low segregation) were:
+The top five LAs with the smallest percentage of pupils segregated in England in 2004 (low segregation) were: